Last Friday I told myself I would paint SOMETHING over the weekend, and in order to keep the promise I worked on a study for the Spiderman of 2007.

 I've been wanting to study the layouts of Hank Ketcham (Dennis the Menace, Half Hitch) for awhile, and used the cartoon below for a heavy dose of composition and inspiration.

-Thanks for the lesson, Hank!
-And if there are any Dennis fans out there who haven't read The Merchant of Dennis, Hank Ketcham's autobiography, it's worth a serious look.
+The Merchant of Dennis, Hank Ketcham's autobiography, it's worth a serious look.
 Very funny, with wonderful insights and great sketches from a lifetime spent cartooning.

 2 comments: